Hamiltonian circle actions with fixed point set almost minimal: Introduction

 \begin{remark} In our main theorems, for $\dim(M) > 4$, our assumption grants that $\dim H^2(M; \R)=1$, so up to scaling, we can assume the symplectic class $[\omega]$ is primitive integral.
 This is not a serious assumption. \end{remark}

 Now let us state our main results.
 First, the first Chern class $c_1(M)$ is an important data, in particular for the K\"ahler case.
-Assuming a condition on one fixed point component whose dimension is no lower than half dimension of the manifold $M$, we give a result on the action and on $c_1(M)$.
+For the two fixed point set components $X$ and $Y$, with no loss of generality, we may assume $\dim(X)\geq\frac{1}{2}\dim(M)$.
+With a condition on $H^{\mbox{even}}(X; \Z)$, we obtain a result on the action and on $c_1(M)$ as follows.

 \begin{theorem} Let $(M, \omega)$ be a compact symplectic manifold of dimension bigger than $4$ admitting an effective Hamiltonian $S^1$ action with moment map $\phi$ such that the fixed point set consists of two connected components $X$ and $Y$ with $\dim(X)+\dim(Y)=\dim(M)$.
 Assume $[\omega]$ is a primitive integral class, $\dim(X)\geq\frac{1}{2}\dim(M)$, and $H^{\mbox{even}}(X; \Z)=\Z[u]/u^{\frac{1}{2}\dim(X)+1}$, where $u=[\omega|_X]$.
 Then $\dim(X) = \frac{1}{2}\dim(M)$ and the following $3$ conditions are equivalent: \begin{enumerate} \item the action is semifree, \item $|\phi(Y)-\phi(X)|=1$, \,\,\mbox{and} \item $c_1(M)= \frac{1}{2}\dim(M) [\omega]$. \end{enumerate} \end{theorem}